KTH/kursinfo-web/README.md

 The application now will be accessible at http://localhost:3000/student/kurser/kurs/:courseCode.

+- To run this project locally, ensure all required environment variables are set.
+You can do this by running the command: `npm run fetch-all-env-variables`.

 #### Alternative approach for running locally using Docker

 alternatively you can run the following command: